Umbrella Insurance in Washington State

 Deplete his children’s college funds?

 Have his future wages garnished?

 Here’s what happens with a $1 million umbrella: Greg’s auto and umbrella insurance companies work with the victim’s lawyer to settle the claim.
 Greg’s auto insurance company will pay his car insurance policy’s liability limit of $250,000.
 Then, his umbrella insurance company will pay the remaining damages up to $1 million.

 Greg’s umbrella insurance policy pays for Greg’s lawyer and legal fees, and Greg’s claims adjuster helps Greg manage this stressful, catastrophic event.

 The answer is different for everybody.
 It depends on what you want to protect, and how much risk you are willing to assume.

 Your goal with an umbrella insurance policy is to put as much of an insurance buffer between a serious accident and your hard earned savings as possible.

-If you need umbrella insurance in Washington state, call the licensed agents at McClain Insurance Everett, Washingon, or get the process started online here on our website.
+If you need umbrella insurance in Washington state, call our licensed agents at McClain Insurance Everett, Washingon, or get the process started online here on our website.